attack68/rateslib/docs/source/z_exogenous.rst

 .. ipython:: python
    :suppress:

-   from rateslib import FXRates, Curve, Solver, IRS import matplotlib.pyplot as plt from datetime import datetime as dt import numpy as np from pandas import DataFrame, option_context
+   from rateslib import FXRates, Curve, Solver, IRS, Dual, Variable, defaults import matplotlib.pyplot as plt from datetime import datetime as dt import numpy as np from pandas import DataFrame, option_context defaults.reset_defaults()

 What are Exogenous Variables and Exogenous Sensitivities?
 *****************************************************************